-However, the neighborhood is officially named after a small gem of a public park, the Alamo Placita Park, located north of Speer Blvd.
-The Alama Placita neighborhood stretches from Pennsylvania St. to Downing St., and is bounded by 6th Ave. to the north and Speer Blvd. to the south.
+However, the neighborhood is officially named after a small gem of a public park, the Alamo Placita Park, located north of Speer Boulevard.
+The Alama Placita neighborhood stretches from Pennsylvania Street to Downing Street, and is bounded by 6th Avenue to the north and Speer Boulevard to the south.

 - Little India at 330 E. 6th Ave. offers lunch buffets and traditional Indian dinners.

 - Lime XS at 730 E. 6th Ave. features healthy Mexican food and unique margaritas.